Theracon/crowdfunder/README.md

    ```sh
    yarn
    ```
-5. Enter your API & wallet KEYS in your `.env` file
+5. Enter your API & wallet KEYS and other variables in your `.env` file

    ```sh